fayyaztech/advance_eims/README.md

 ## **Dependency**
-* Language for development PHP
+* Language for development PHP7
 * Framework not decided ye it may be a Laravel or Codeigniter
 * Database MySql